DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/intro-ect-video-introduction.md

 –

-  if you don’t understand how pupils learn, or what prevents learning, then you cannot plan and teach effective lessons.
+  if you don't understand how pupils learn, or what prevents learning, then you cannot plan and teach effective lessons.
 Because of this, you will see that many of the ideas and concepts which you will begin to explore in this Block are repeated and expanded upon as you progress through the next two years.